MSc Medical Surgical Nursing: Career Path

 • To prepare students to provide evidence-based, patient-centered care to individuals with acute and chronic medical-surgical conditions.

-• To provide students with the knowledge and skills needed to assume leadership roles in the nursing profession.
+• To provide students with the knowledge and skills needed to assume leadership roles in nursing.

 • To foster critical thinking and problem-solving skills in students.